bdeining/flightanalysis/README.md

     ``` spark-submit --master yarn --class cs455.flightdata.spark.DSTAnalysis flight_analysis.jar <flight-data-input-dir> <output-dir>```

+Average Delays, and delay counts.

+    ``` spark-submit --master yarn --class cs455.flightdata.spark.FlightDelayReasons flight_analysis.jar <flight-data-input-dir> <output-dir>```

 ### Visualization

 The csv and json files are parsed, lightly processed, and turned into graphs that can be viewed here: http://cs455.dev-cycle.com/

+Code for this site can be found in /FlightDataWeb